 Extensive research takes place between people from across the business, at all levels of seniority and job role.
 Through interviews, focus groups and workshops, we explore the things that are working well in your current workplace, and the elements that can be improved.

 Importantly, we consider your business needs, your culture and your objectives both in the short and long term, so we can plan an office layout that will serve your business for years to come.

 These insights will produce a robust set of data that is used to produce a brief that then works to bring the findings to life in a practical setting.

 The best office layout doesn’t exist.
 When designing an office layout, there is no one-size-fits-all approach.
 It’s important to create a bespoke solution for each business, and the right approach for one business will be different to another’s.

 There are a number of vital factors that we consider.
 However, every office space plan considers how we can optimise your working practices, to incorporate new ways of working to allow your business to continue to lead whatever industry you operate within.
 We’ll simultaneously provide areas for work, rest, collaboration, or whatever function your business needs to fulfil.

 Often, these areas are categorised into neighbourhoods, that house different functions, departments or operational activity.
 Here, mini communities can form, fostering culture and a sense of unity.

 It’s not just design and style that make up an office build.
-Office space planning is all about efficiency and maintaining the office culture.
+Office space planning is all about offering your employees choice.
+Key questions to consider:

-By asking these questions we can identify things like whether certain teams need set desks at all, or how your team might use other workstation options.
-A simple difference in approach can mean more open space can be created for use in other activities or by other departments.
+By asking these questions we can identify things like whether certain teams need set desks at all, or how your team might use other workstation options that encourage agile or focused work.
+A simple change in your approach can mean more open space can be created for use in other activities or by other departments.